TedSer/labBD/7/README.md

 ![ssh-hd-insight](../7/img/1.png)

-4. Crate new visualisation as in step 1
+4. Crate new visualization as in step 1

 5. Select "Line" chart and next choose your source